 Early Alert & Thrive Information for Employees

-“Early support” programs have become best practice at many colleges and universities in Canada and the US.
-Other Canadian institutions that use early support and early alert type programs include UBC, Ryerson University, Mount Royal University, the University of Calgary, and many more.
+"Early support" programs have become a best practice in many colleges and universities across Canada and the US.
+Several other Canadian institutions, such as UBC, Ryerson University, Mount Royal University, and the University of Calgary, also implement early support and early alert programs.

-The development of an early support system was a priority identified by leadership that was included in CNC’s Institutional Health & Wellness Strategy.
-CNC’s Early Alert & Thrive program is a custom system developed by CNC Student Services, an “Early Support Committee”, and an “Early Alert Committee” comprised of staff, faculty, Students’ Union representatives, and educational administrators to fit the CNC context.
+The creation of an early support system was a priority outlined in CNC's Institutional Health & Wellness Strategy.
+CNC's Early Alert & Thrive program is a custom system developed by CNC Student Services, an "Early Support Committee," and an "Early Alert Committee."
+These groups consist of staff, faculty, Students' Union representatives, and educational administrators who tailored the program to fit the CNC context.

 Step 1: Refer a Student